coredds/GoHoliday/docs/GITHUB_TOKEN_SETUP.md

 # GitHub Token Authentication Setup

-This guide explains how to set up GitHub Personal Access Token (PAT) authentication for the GoHoliday sync functionality.
+This guide explains how to set up GitHub Personal Access Token (PAT) authentication for the goholiday sync functionality.

 ## Why Use a GitHub Token?

-The GoHoliday syncer fetches holiday data from the [vacanza/holidays](https://github.com/vacanza/holidays) repository via GitHub's API.
+The goholiday syncer fetches holiday data from the [vacanza/holidays](https://github.com/vacanza/holidays) repository via GitHub's API.
 Without authentication:

 - **Rate limit**: 60 requests per hour
 - **IP-based limiting**: Shared across all unauthenticated requests from your IP